umd-lib/umd-fcrepo-webapp/README.md

 ## Building

-The web application can be build with gradle:
+The web application can be built with gradle:

     ./gradlew build